signalogic/SigSRF_SDK/README.md

 Note that the install script checks for the presence of the unrar command, and if not found it will install the unrar package.

-Media transcoding demos require tcpreplay or other method to generate packet traffic (using as input pcap files included in the install).
+Several pcap files are included in the install, providing input for example command lines.
+After these are verified to work, user-supplied pcaps, UDP input, and wav files can be used.

 ### Sudo Privilege